diablodale/dp.docs/docs/_max/methods/firmware.md

 > :warning: You may damage or brick your sensor device! :warning:

-Some sensors have firmware that can be updated with dp plugins.
+Some sensors have firmware that can be updated.
 Start updates for individual components with `firmware update IDSENSOR COMPONENT`

 IDSENSOR